oconnor663/duct.py/spec.md

 ## Using background threads for IO

-The `start` method must use background threads to write input bytes and read output bytes from child processes, such that IO makes progress even if `wait` is never called.
-Synchronous methods like `read` may be optimized to avoid using threads, as long as the behavior is the same.
+When input bytes are supplied or output bytes are captured, the `start` method must use background threads to do that IO, so that IO makes progress even if `wait` is never called.

 Consider the following scenario.
 I want to spawn two child processes, which will exchange messages with each other in the background somehow, e.g. using